Buster753/project2/README.md

 Live link found here -> [The Stone-Paper-Scissor-Lizard-Spock-Game](https://buster753.github.io/project2/)

 # Site owner goals
-To create a fun game of Rock Paper Scissor Lizard Spock!
+* To create a fun game of Rock Paper Scissor Lizard Spock!
+* To spread and popularize the game.

 # Features